digidem/mapeo-map-server/API.md

   - `id?: string`: The ID to assign the created.
 If not provided, one will be randomly generated.
 This will only be used if the `style` param is provided. **Note that this will be ignored if the `url` param is provided**.

 Create a style, either by fetching a StyleJSON definition from an upstream source, or providing the raw payload of valid definition.
 Returns the resulting StyleJSON that adheres to the [StyleJSON spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/root/).

+## Sprites

+### `GET /styles/:styleId/sprites/:spriteInfo.png`

+- Params
+  - `styleId: string`: The ID of the style.
+  - `spriteInfo: string`: The name of the sprite asset.
+May or may not include a scale factor at the end, such as `@2x`, `@3x`, etc. See [Mapbox docs](https://docs.mapbox.com/api/maps/styles/#retrieve-a-sprite-image-or-json) for more information.

+Retrieve a sprite image for a style.
+Note that this is usually used by a map client (based on a style definition) and not directly by the end user ([more info](https://docs.mapbox.com/mapbox-gl-js/style-spec/sprite/#loading-sprite-files)).

+### `GET /styles/:styleId/sprites/:spriteInfo.json`

+- Params
+  - `styleId: string`: The ID of the style.
+  - `spriteInfo: string`: The name of the sprite asset.
+May or may not include a scale factor at the end, such as `@2x`, `@3x`, etc. See [Mapbox docs](https://docs.mapbox.com/api/maps/styles/#retrieve-a-sprite-image-or-json) for more information.

+Retrieve the sprite JSON document for a style.
+Note that this is usually used by a map client (based on a style definition) and not directly by the end user ([more info](https://docs.mapbox.com/mapbox-gl-js/style-spec/sprite/#loading-sprite-files)).